n-eari/Video-Creation-Tool/README.md

 ## How to use:
 - Download the required libraies.
 - The "client_secrets.json" file has not been provided for obvious reasons, hence you must create it youself.
 [Follow guide here.](https://www.geeksforgeeks.org/how-to-get-client_id-and-client_secret-for-python-reddit-api-registration/)
 - Ensure you have a .mp4 and .mp3 in the "backgroundVid" and "music" folder respectfully, aswell as the link for the reddit post you want to scrape.
+These are not provided and you must source yourself.
 - The name of the .mp3 file will be shown in the top left, so ensure it is named appropriately (name, artist).
 - Run the "main.py" script, and either copy/paste the reddit post link, or click enter to use the ones in the "links.txt file"
 - After a few minutes, the final video will be created in the "finalVid" folder.
+A typical 60s video is ~30mb depending on gameplay, music, and number of images used.

 ## Features:
 - Works for any post from any subreddit, whether its a selftext, link, image, and video post.